 What does a keloid look like?

-Keloids are enlarged, raised scars and can be pink, red, skin-coloured or darker than surrounding skin.
+Keloids are enlarged, raised scars.
+They can be skin-coloured, pink/red/maroon, or darker than the surrounding skin.
 They usually feel firm and smooth.
 They are shiny and hairless.
-A keloid can appear within 3-4 weeks of a skin wound but can take a year or longer to appear.
-It may continue to grow for months or years, enlarging beyond the edges of the original skin damage.
+A keloid can appear within 3-4 weeks of a skin wound, but can take a year or longer to appear.
+A keloid may continue to grow for months or years.
 Multiple keloids may develop, especially after acne or chickenpox, although most people only have one or two.

-The doctor will usually make the diagnosis of a keloid just by looking at the skin so no tests are needed.
-If the diagnosis is uncertain, a skin biopsy (a procedure in which a sample of skin tissue from one of the patches is removed under local anaesthetic, processed, and examined under a microscope) can be taken under local anaesthetic.
+The doctor will usually make the diagnosis of a keloid just by looking at the skin; so no tests are needed.
+If the diagnosis is uncertain, a skin biopsy can be taken (a procedure in which a small sample of skin is removed from the affected area under local anaesthetic, processed, and examined under a microscope).

 Can a keloid be removed?

-Surgically removing/ excising or “cutting out” a keloid is rarely a success as this causes a larger wound and the keloids is likely to regrow in it.
-If it is excised the risk of regrowth may be reduced by compression dressings or steroid injections following the procedure (see below).
+Surgically removing/excising (cutting out) a keloid is rarely a success as this can cause a larger wound and the keloids is likely to regrow in it.
+If it is excised, the risk of regrowth may be reduced by compression dressings or steroid injections following the procedure (see below).

 How can a keloid be treated?